Karan (actor): Career

 Karan started his career as child artist under the name Master Raghu for more than 70 films in Malayalam and Tamil.
-In 1992, he made his Tamil debut as an adult in Annamalai starring alongside Rajinikanth in an uncredited role, before making a breakthrough with his performance as a rogue college student in Nammavar alongside Kamal Haasan.
+In 1992, he made his Tamil debut as an adult in Annaamalai starring alongside Rajinikanth in an uncredited role, before making a breakthrough with his performance as a rogue college student in Nammavar (1994) alongside Kamal Haasan.

-In 2006, Karan became a solo hero with Kokki and continued with films like Karuppusamy Kuththagaithaarar and Kathavarayan.
+In 2004, Karan became a solo hero with the Malayalam film Isra.
+He has continued with films like Kokki (2006), Karuppusamy Kuththagaithaarar (2007) and Kathavarayan (2008).
 His recent films are Sooran (2014) and Uchathula Shiva (2016).

 In 2018, a clip from his film Coimbatore Mappillai went viral online, prompting internet users to associate the word "Shroov" with the actor.

 Other work

 Karan made his advertisement debut in a 45-second Mahindra Duro advertisement with Bollywood actress Kareena Kapoor.

+Personal life

+Karan's father Kesavan died in 2014, aged 90.